ptrm/dict.json/Readme.md

 To run dict.json type `node dict.json.js`

-The server should be up and listening on 127.0.0.1:8700.
+The server should be up and listening on `127.0.0.1:8700`.
 The settings are stored in the `config` variable on the beginning of the `dict.json.js` file.
-Best results are achieved when dict server is also run on localhost, otherwise you might want to change `config.dictd.timeout` to a larger value.
+Best results are achieved when dict server is also run on localhost, otherwise you might want to change `config.dictd.timeout` to a greater value.

 ## Data structure ##

-Currently there are two possible kinds of requests, for a single word or a list of them.
+Currently there are two possible kinds of requests, for one and for many words.
 The only supported method is GET, but it might change in the future.

 ### Single word requests ###